 Braking traction is a crucial element of any mountain bike tire and one that varies dramatically between the different models and tread designs.
 In general, the size, shape, and orientation of the center tread play the biggest role in how well a tire slows and stops your forward momentum.

 If braking power is high on your list of priorities, running some of the tires we primarily tested as front tires on the rear wheel is a great option as well.
-Running a Maxxis Minion DHF, Vittoria Mazza, or WTB Vigilante front and rear might not be the fastest rolling choice, but it would definitely stop you in a hurry.
+Running a Maxxis Minion DHF or Asegai, Vittoria Mazza, or WTB Vigilante front and rear might not be the fastest rolling choice, but it would definitely stop you in a hurry.

 More often than not, the more aggressive a tread design is, the more rolling resistance it has, and vice-versa.
 For this reason, the tires with the lowest profile center treads and the semi-slicks garnered top honors in rolling resistance or lack thereof.
 For highly skilled riders that can push the pace while maintaining some semblance of control, these tires are a fast option.

-One of the fastest-rolling tires in the test was the eThirteen Semi-Slick.
-This is a true semi-slick with very, very minimal amounts of tread on the rolling surface.
+One of the fastest-rolling tires in the test was the Specialized Ground Control.
+This isn't much of a surprise given its cross-country pedigree.
 It carries speed exceptionally well and performs precisely as intended.
-It should also be noted that this tire also delivers pretty solid cornering abilities thanks to its pronounced shoulder knobs.
+It should also be noted that this tire also delivers pretty solid cornering abilities given its impressive rolling speed.

 The Maxxis Ardent is another fast and efficient tire that will appeal most to the XC crowd.
 The Ardent has a low-profile tread design that prioritizes rolling speed.
-The Vittoria Agarro and Michelin Force AM2 have a similar tread design to the Ardent, and it is another great option for those looking to minimize rolling resistance.
-The Maxxis Aggressor and the Dissector offer more traction while still maintaining impressive rolling speed.
+The Vittoria Agarro and Michelin Force AM2 have a similar tread design to the Ardent and are great options for those looking to minimize rolling resistance.
+The Maxxis Aggressor, Dissector, and WTB Trail Boss offer more traction while still maintaining impressive rolling speed.

 More aggressive treads and softer rubber compounds have a tendency to roll more slowly.
 Tires like the Schwalbe Magic Mary, Michelin Wild Enduro Rear, WTB Vigilante, and Maxxis Assegai slay corners, but they also roll much slower than most of the competition.

-Let's face it; mountain bike tires are expensive.
-We want our tires to last, and we imagine you probably do too.
-After heavy use, we rated each of our test tires on their durability based on the visible wear of their tread and casing.
-Manufacturers use different rubber compounds and casing constructions in their tires, and some are more durable than others.
-Softer rubber compounds tend to wear more quickly, and thinner sidewalls and casings tend to be easier to flat.
-How quickly a tire wears out is somewhat subjective and a function of how much, how hard, where, and what conditions you ride in.
+There's no way around it; mountain bike tires are pricey.
+We want our tires to last, and we get the feeling you do too.
+That's why we put each tire through rigorous testing of heavy use before examining the wear on the tread and casing to assess durability.
+Manufacturers use different rubber compounds and casing constructions, so some tires are more durable than others.
+Softer rubber compounds tend to wear quicker, while thinner sidewalls and casings are easier to flat.
+How fast a tire wears out can be subjective and a function of how much, how hard, where, and what conditions you ride in.

 We were thoroughly impressed by the tread life of the Vittoria Mazza.
 Vittoria uses a 4C (4 compounds) rubber that is infused with Graphene.
 We can't speak for the science behind it, but we found the Mazza's cornering knobs to have above-average durability.
 The Michelin Wild AM2 and Force AM2 feature Gum-X rubber compounds and the Gravity Shield casing.
 Both of these tires really impressed us with their long-lasting tread and resilient sidewalls.
-Likewise, the Continental Der Kaiser proved to be a long-lasting tire.
-The Black Chili rubber compound didn't feel the tackiest, but it took a lot of riding to wear it out.
-From a casing standpoint, the most durable tires in our test are those designed for gravity riding.
-The Maxxis Assagai with the DH casing, and WTB models with Tough casings have super thick sidewalls and more puncture resistance, but also weigh more than any other tires in our test.
+From a casing standpoint, we were impressed by the TCS Light SG2 casings on the WTB Vigilante and Trail Boss.
+Despite their Light designation, these tires proved to be tough with a Slash Guard (SG2) insert that stood up to our abuse.

 For the majority of these tires, we were able to install and seat the bead on our rims without the use of a high-powered compressor.
 We used our beloved Joe Blow Booster floor pump to successfully set the bead on many, while a standard floor pump proved to be powerful enough for several of them.
-A select few of the tires, mostly the Schwalbes, required the use of a powerful compressor to finally seat the bead on the rim's flanges.
+A select few of the tires, mostly the Schwalbes and the Continentals, required the use of a powerful compressor to finally seat the bead on the rim's flanges.

-Many tires can easily be mounted onto a rim with just your bare hands, while some require the use of a tire lever or two to get them in place.
-Some of the heavier tires with thicker sidewalls are a little tougher with less pliable casings, while lighter and more flexible tires are a little easier to deal with.
+A multitude of mountain bike tires can easily be mounted onto a rim with just your bare hands.
+For other models, you may find it necessary to use a tire lever or two.
+Heavier tires with thicker sidewalls can be a little tougher with less pliable casings, while lighter and more flexible tires are slightly easier to handle.